Am10aN16/pokemongame/readme.md

 4. Start the backend and frontend servers:

 cd pokemon-adoption-app
-# node index.js
+- node index.js

-cd ../frontend
+cd client
-# npm start
+- npm start

 5. Access the application in your web browser at `http://localhost:3000`.